 I chose to dive into the catering domain.
-I bought a domain, bootstrapped a website, a newsletter.
+I bought a domain, bootstrapped a website, and a newsletter.
 Wrote one post.
 Reached out to catering professionals on LinkedIn to do a quick call with me to help the community of caterers and people who are interested in the domain.
 The website helped, they took me more seriously.
-I did several interviews, noted the insights.
+I did several interviews and noted the insights.
 The difficult thing for me was writing every day to people proposing an interview.
 A very small percentage read the messages.
 A few responded.
 And a few percent of those few people agreed to the call.

 I realized I don't want to continue spending time writing a hell of a lot of messages and getting one reply.